IgorSteps/ports_microservice/README.md

 2. Run `make run-grpc` to run ports grpc.
 3. Run `make run-rest` to run ports rest.
 4. If changes were made to wire.go files, run `make wire` to regen `wire_gen.go` file.
+5. If changes were made to proto definition files, run `make proto` to regen protobuf files.